-Business Improvement Associations are self-funded, self-governing, grassroots organizations established through the collective will of like-minded businesses operating within in a defined geographic area.
+Business Improvement Associations are self-funded, self-governing and grassroots-based organizations that are established through a network of like-minded businesses, operating within a specified geographic region.

-The City assists by helping the merchants and landlords to form BIAs.
-Once a BIA is formed, it is managed by a volunteer board of property owners and tenants, which uses BIA funds to hire staff and implement BIA activities.
+The City offers businesses assistance in forming BIAs, but once formed, it is managed entirely by a volunteer board of property owners and tenants.
+BIAs also have funds available to hire additional staff and implement related activities.

-BIAs obtain funding through a special property levy, much like a Local Improvement Levy.
-The City has an ongoing role: facilitating the annual funding process, collecting the levy from individual businesses on our behalf and remitting to the BIA Board annually following member approval of draft annual budgets, and monitoring annual budgets.
+BIA funding is made available through a property levy, in a similar manner to a Local Improvement Levy.
+The City facilitates an annual funding process to collect the levy from individual businesses, and remitting payments to the BIA Board annually, following member approval of draft annual budgets, and completing monitoring of annual budgets.

-Each property owner’s share of the annual BIA budget is proportionate to their share of the total taxable value within the BIA boundaries.
-In other words, if an owner owns one percent of the total taxable assessed value, their share will be one percent of the BIA budget.
+The share of each individual property owner of the annual BIA budget will be proportional to their share of the total taxable value within the BIA boundaries – if an owner owns one percent of the total taxable value, their share will correlate to one percent of the BIA budget.

-In most lease agreements, property owners pass on this cost to the business tenants.
+Many property owners pass on this cost to their business tenants.

-Bloor Street West merchants got together to look into how they could compete with “the mall.”
-They found that all mall tenants were required to contribute Common Area Maintenance Fees, which were used for promotions to draw in customers.
+A group of merchants from Bloor Street West joined forces to compete with malls, and found that mall tenants were required to contribute Common Area Maintenance Fees, used for promotions to draw in customers.

-They then worked with City of Toronto to develop a special BIA levy – so that individual merchants could pool their resources in a similar way, and create effective marketing programs.
+This group then worked with the City of Toronto to establish a BIA levy, to allow individual merchants to pool their resources in a similar way, and create effective marketing programs.

-BIAs are now located around the world, including Canada, the US, New Zealand, South Africa, Germany and the U.K. There are more than 1,000 BIAs in the U.S. and hundreds in Canada, including 58 in British Columbia alone.
+The first BIAs were formed in 1989 in Gastown and Mount Pleasant, under similar circumstances to Bloor West.
+BIAs are now found across the world, including Canada, the US, New Zealand, South Africa, Germany and the UK.
+There are over 1,000 BIAs in the US alone, and hundreds in Canada, including 64 in British Columbia.

-Today’s BIAs do more than provide a common brand and voice for businesses.
-We also benefit the broader communities and the city as a whole through our contributions to street beautification, street safety, community events and sponsorships.
+BIAs today provide more than a unified brand for businesses – they also benefit the broader community around them through their contributions to street beautification, street safety, community events and sponsorship.

 The South Granville BIA is geographically defined by the boundaries of Granville Street from 5th Avenue to 16th Avenue (N/S) and to the laneways on the east and west side of Granville.
 We also represent businesses on the south side of Broadway between Granville and Fir.